Services for Mexicans

 Economic Affairs

-The U.S.– Mexico economic relationship is one of the world's most dynamic and integrated partnerships.
-In 2024, total trade between Mexico and the U.S. reached $840 billion, an increase of 5% compared to 2023, setting a new historical high level, making Mexico the United States’ most important trade partner.
+The U.S. – Mexico economic relationship is one of the world's most dynamic and integrated partnerships.
+In 2025, total trade between Mexico and the U.S. reached $873 billion, an increase of 4% compared to 2024, setting a new historical high level, making Mexico the United States’ most important export destination, supplier, and trading partner.

 The U.S.- Mexico trade relationship is essential for both economies.
-Last year, our bilateral trade reached $840 billion, nine times bigger than before NAFTA.
+Last year, our bilateral trade reached $873 billion, 10 times bigger than before NAFTA.
 US exports to Mexico have multiplied by ten.
 Mexico and the U.S. trade over $1.6 million in products every minute.
 Trade between Mexico and the U.S. is greater than U.S. trade with Japan, Germany, South Korea, and the United Kingdom combined.

-Mexico is the US’ 2nd largest export market.
+For the first time in history, Mexico ranked as the United States’ largest export market.
 In fact, Mexico buys 16% of all US exports.
 This means that Mexico buys more products from the US than Japan, South Korea, Taiwan, Singapore, and Hong Kong combined.

 Trade with Mexico benefits the United States, as Mexico is an increasingly important market for more states’ exports.
-Mexico is the largest export market for nine US states, the second-largest for 17 states, and the third-largest for another nine states.
+Mexico is the largest export market for 10 US states, the second largest for 20 states, and the third largest for another six states.

 Before NAFTA, almost three decades ago, Mexico was the most important export market for only two states: Texas and Arizona.
-Currently, Mexico is also the top buyer for products from Arkansas, California, Colorado, Kansas, Nebraska, New Mexico, and Oregon.
+Currently, Mexico is also the top buyer for products from Arkansas, California, Colorado, Kansas, Mississippi, Nebraska, Nevada, and New Mexico.

 Trade with Mexico supports five million jobs across the US.
 In every state, workers produce raw materials, goods, and services for the Mexican economy and provide services to bring final consumer products from Mexico to the supermarkets and Mexican-made components and parts for further processing in US industrial plants.
 Therefore, Mexico and the U.S. make things together, supporting local jobs.